aeren108/color_splash/README.md

 # Color Splash
-Color Splash provides you to achieve color splash effect as known as selective color effect on your images.<br>
+Color Splash provides you to achieve color splash effect (aka selective color effect) on your images.<br>

 ### Built With
 - C#